Peggy Browning Fellowships

 The students may receive a $1,175 education award as part of his or her internship and are required to perform at least 300 hours of service to complete the internship.
 This program is administered through a partnership with the Legal Aid Society, Equal Justice Works, and AmeriCorps.

-The deadline to apply is November 7, 2014.
-Log on to Symplicity for more information.
+The deadline to apply has been extended to December 15, 2014.
+Log on to Symplicity for information on how to apply.